danrue/lava-docker-compose/README.md

 The lava dispatcher is run using the official container directly.
 However, to use an actual board container modifications would have to be made in a similar way as they were made to lava-server.
-See the lava.therub.org branch for an example implemention of a beaglebone-black.
+See the beaglebone-black branch for an example implemention of a beaglebone-black.

 #### images